Department of Radiopharmaceutical and Chemical Biology

 - Radiopharmacology and Cancer Imaging

-- Role of selected enzymes in tumorigenesis and tumor progression (biochemistry)
+- Role of selected enzymes and receptors in tumorigenesis and tumor progression (focus biochemistry)

-- Establishment and characterization of 3-dimensional tumor cell co-culture models (biology)
+- Establishment and characterization of 3-dimensional tumor cell co-culture models (focus cell biology)